Bofors

 AB Bofors (/ˈboʊfərz/ BOH-fərz, /ˈboʊfɔːrz/ BOH-forz, [buːˈfɔʂː]) is a former Swedish arms manufacturer which today is part of the British arms manufacturer BAE Systems.
 The name has been associated with the iron industry and artillery manufacturing for more than 350 years.

 History

-Located in Karlskoga, Sweden, the company originates from the hammer mill "Boofors", which was founded as a royal state-owned company in 1646 when P. L. Hosman was permitted to erect a forge at the site.
-The modern corporate structure was created in 1873 with the foundation of Aktiebolaget (AB) Bofors-Gullspång.
+Located in Karlskoga neighborhood of Bofors, Sweden, the company originates from the hammer mill "Boofors", which was founded as a royal state-owned company in 1646 when P. L. Hosman was permitted to erect a forge at the site.
+Sigrid Ekehielm, also known as Boås-Beata, who lived from the 1640s to 1700, at one point owned it.

 The Bofors Works was acquired by Johan Eberhard Geijer (1733–1796) in 1762.
 It was then acquired by the latter's brother, Emanuel af Geijerstam.